SSchwoebel/PyroTaskforce/README.md

 Getting started
 ---------------

-The idea is, to jointly get into pyro, and distribute and parallelize documentation reading etc.

 To get started with the code, use the environment.yml file to create a conda environment which installs all the necessary requirements to run inference with pyro, as well as plot results.